M.A. Princeton University

 She was the first architecture Lassen Fellow of the Program in Latin American Studies at Princeton University (PLAS, 2009-10).
 From 2006-8 she received the Bourse Master Île-de-France.
 In 2007 she was awarded the 8th Young Architects Awards (Critical Essays Category), provided by the Institute of Architects of Brazil (IAB) for her book A Arquitetura e o Urbanismo revisitados pela Internacional situacionista (São Paulo: Annablume / Fapesp, 2006).

-She has assisted and taught seminars and studios at Princeton University School of Architecture and at the École Nationale Supérieure d’Architecture de Versailles, France.
+She has assisted and taught seminars and studios at Princeton University School of Architecture, at the University of Miami School of Architecture, and at the École Nationale Supérieure d’Architecture de Versailles, France.
 She was the co-organizer, together with Irene Sunwoo and Enrique Ramirez, of Teaching Architecture, Practicing Pedagogy, a graduate student symposium at Princeton University dedicated to new research on the history of architectural education in the 20th century.

-Her current research interests include the history of communism, modern architecture and urban planning in France and Brazil, postwar French culture, politics and urban studies.
+Her current research interests include architecture’s intersections with ideology, power and government policies; French and Brazilian architectural cultures; the history of modern architecture and urbanism; contemporary architecture from global perspectives; the topic of Brutalism.
 She has also worked and published on the Situationist International.
-Her work has been supported by grants from the Canadian Center for Architecture (CCA), the Île-de-France Regional Council and the São Paulo Research Foundation (Fapesp).
+Her work has been supported by grants from Princeton University, the Graham Foundation for Advanced Studies in the Fine Arts, the Embassy of France in the USA, the Canadian Center for Architecture (CCA), the Île-de-France Regional Council, and the São Paulo Research Foundation (Fapesp).

-She was the assistant curator of the French Pavilion at the 14th Architectural Biennale in Venice, which has received a Special Mention from the Jury.
+She was the associate curator of Une architecture de l’engagement: L'AUA, 1960-1985 presented at the Cité de l'Architecture et du Patrimoine in Paris (November 2015-February 2016).
+She was also the assistant curator of the French Pavilion at the 14th Architectural Biennale in Venice in 2014, which has received a Special Mention from the Jury.

-“The Communists have changed:’ Oscar Niemeyer’s Headquarters for the French Communist Party (1965-1980),” in Face-à-Face: Studies on Cultural Exchanges between Brazil and France, ed.
-Regina Félix and Scott Juall (forthcoming 2015).
+“The Communists Have Changed:’ Oscar Niemeyer’s Headquarters for the French Communist Party (1965-1980),” in Cultural Exchanges Between Brazil and France, ed.
+Regina Félix and Scott Juall (West Lafayette: Purdue University Press, 2016).

 “Sakrale Architektur in der Zeitschrift L'Art Sacré,” in Interferenzen.
 Interférences: Architektur.
 Deutschland - Frankreich 1800-2000, ed.
 Jean-Louis Cohen and Hartmut Frank (Tübingen: Wasmuth-Verlag, 2013).